Revett Sheppard

 The Reverend Revett Sheppard (1778, in Campsey Ash – 1830, in Wrabness) was an English malacologist.
 He was a Fellow of the Linnean Society.
 He described several new non-marine species of mollusks.

+Sheppard was admitted to Gonville and Caius College, Cambridge in 1796, graduating B.A. in 1801, M.A, in 1804.
+He was ordained deacon in 1804, and priest in 1805.
+He was initially a curate at Nacton with Levington, then in 1809 perpetual curate at Willisham, both in Suffolk.
+He moved in 1814, as a curate, to Offton with Little Bricett (again Suffolk) and Somersham (Cambridgeshire).
+He went to Wrabness in Essex, still as curate, in 1818.
+His final living, from 1825, was a rector of Thwaite, Suffolk.

-Sheppard was a friend of the entomologist William Kirby.
+He was a friend of the entomologist William Kirby.